cesarenaldi/iniettore/packages/react/README.md

 }
 ```

-If you already using Iniettore you are probably familiar with the `container` function from the `@iniettore/core` package.
-If not you can check the `@iniettore/core` documentation [here](../core/README.md).
+If you already using Iniettore you are probably familiar with the `container` function from the `iniettore` package.
+If not you can check the `iniettore` documentation [here](../iniettore/README.md).

 The `container` function accepts a _describe_ callback that is meant to specify the Iniettore Context objects and their relationships.